MattDeDuck/Simple-Task-Lister/README.md

 ## Simple Task Lister

-A little program I worked on to help me get famliar with PyQT5
+A little program I worked on to help me get famliar with Tkinter

 ## Instructions